FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Analysis of Existing Diagnosibility Metrics

-Among the result-agnostic methods, Total and EntBug behave identically on our subjects.
+Among the result-agnostic metrics, Total and EntBug perform identically on our subjects.
 Total gives higher priority to tests that cover more program elements.
-Similarly, EntBug also takes into account the number of covered program elements, while aiming to reach the optimal density 0.5.
+Similarly, EntBug also takes into account the number of covered program elements, while aiming to reach the optimal density of 0.5.
 However, since the level of coverage achieved by individual human-written test cases in our subject is fairly low, EntBug ends up trying to increase the coverage for all ten iterations, which in turn increases the density.
 Another interesting observation is that TfD outperforms DDU, even though TfD is conceptually identical to the uniqueness component of DDU.
 DDU gives high priority to test cases that are either not similar to existing failing test cases or cover more elements, thanks to the diversity and the density metrics.
 However, the results of Prox show that choosing tests similar to failing tests can be effective, while Total and EntBug show that relying on coverage density alone may not be effective.
-Based on this, we conclude that, when a failing test already exists and is known, it is better to focus on tests that are similar to the failing test than to increase the overall diversity.
+Based on this, we posit that, when a failing test already exists and is known, it is better to prioritise tests that are similar to the failing test than to focus on test diversity.

-To summarise, result-agnostic metrics may be insufficient to efficiently prioritise test cases when diagnosing faults that have been already observed by failing executions, as they cannot distinguish the more suspicious elements from the ones that are less so.
-On the other hand, result-aware metrics can give higher priority to tests that will increase the diagnosability for currently suspicious program elements.
-More detailed comparison data using acc@n metrics can be found in the results for RQ1 (Table~\ref{tab:RQ1}).